MahmoudHossameldin/form-widget/README.md

 #Form-Widget
-This is a form widget designed to be embedded using a script tag
+This is a form widget designed to be embedded using a javascript script tag without any dependencies